andrescifuentesr/sprit/README.md

 Sprit
 =====
-Libre is a WP theme base in `_s`, or `underscores` for a brewbar of a couple of friends.
-I hope you enjoy it.
+Libre is a WP theme base in `_s`, or `underscores` for L'esprit du 12eme restaurant.

 http://www.cuyabroweb.com